podestplatz/FreeCAD-blog/podestplatz.github.io/posts/dev-logs/index.rst

   :format: html

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**August 9th:**
+`commit b0bb316`_ adds a filter to the log messages printed to the report view of FreeCAD and stdout in the way that validation errors reported by `xmlschema`_ are only written to file.

+`commit bc4062c`_ adds a stretch beneath the project group to force the plugin to assume its full size right from the start.
+After a project is opened the stretch is deleted again.

+`commit 8551955`_ enables the user to also add topics to an existing, open project.
+Details are gathered through a separate dialog with a form layout.

+`commit 1e7c87c`_ changes the default insertion index of new elements to denote the last possible position in a node.
+This prevents errors where an element is inserted _before_ its predecessor.
+More details are written down in the commit message.

+Currently I am working on a feature to also add complete new projects.
+But this is still done locally.

 **August 8th:** More stable logging now available!
 Today the code was adapted to only use python's logging library.
 To integrate